Tonopah Test Range Airport: Support aircraft

-Because of the tight restrictions on F-117A flights during the 4450th TG "black" era, a surrogate aircraft was needed for training and practice and to provide a cover story for the 4450th TG's existence.
-The aircraft chosen was the Ling-Temco-Vought (LTV) A-7 Corsair II.
+Because of the tight restrictions on F-117A flights during the 4450th TG at this time, also known as the "black" era, a stand-in aircraft was needed for training and practice and to provide a cover story for the 4450th TG's existence.
+The aircraft chosen was the Ling-Temco-Vought A-7 Corsair II.
 The A-7Ds came from England AFB, Louisiana, which was converting to the A-10 Thunderbolt II.
-The A-7 had been chosen as an interim trainer because its cockpit layout and avionics were considered similar to those in the F-117.
-It was also a single-seat attack fighter, as the F-117 was programmed to be.
-It therefore would bring all pilots to a common flight training base line.
+The A-7D had been chosen as an interim trainer because its cockpit layout and avionics were considered similar to those in the F-117.
 The 4450th TG was the last active USAF unit to fly the A-7D.
-Along with the A-7Ds that came from England AFB, the group acquired one of the new A-7K twin-seat trainers from the Arizona Air National Guard for checkout flights at Nellis.
-A second A-7K was acquired from Edwards AFB (73–1008), which was the prototype two-seater that had been converted from its original A-7D configuration in 1978.
+Along with the A-7Ds that came from England AFB, the group acquired an A-7K twin-seat trainer from the Arizona Air National Guard for checkout flights at Nellis.
+A second A-7K was acquired from Edwards AFB (73–1008), which was the twin-seat prototype that had been converted from its original A-7D configuration in 1978.
 In doing so, the group became the only active-duty unit to fly the A-7K.

 T-38 Talon 68–8016 at Tonopah Airport.
 T-38s replaced the A-7Ds in early 1989 after the public announcement of the F-117A's existence.